BirdeeHub/minesweeper/README.md

 This version exists so I can change random stuff without messing with someones learn-to-code experience.

-Its just main, but without most of the comments from the tutorial, and some cosmetic changes.
+Its just main, but my plugin loader project SHOULD be able to load it directly from github?

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 |                                                     |                                                     |